catmunch/web/_posts/2021-11-01-hackergame2021-writeup-part-1.md

 ## 猫咪问答 Pro Max

-1. Use websites like [web.archive.org](https://web.archive.org) or what to visit sec.ustc.edu.cn then you'll find it.
+1. Use websites like [web.archive.org](https://web.archive.org) or stuff to visit sec.ustc.edu.cn then you'll find it.

-2. The official writeup says you can check [here](https://lug.ustc.edu.cn/wiki/intro/), but during the contest it didn't update so the you may count as 4 times.
-So just enumerate the answer.
+2. The official writeup says you can check [here](https://lug.ustc.edu.cn/wiki/intro/), but during the contest it didn't update so you may count as 4 times.
+Alternatively, just enumerate the answer.

 3. Search `LUG @ USTC` on Google Images or `活动室` on lug.ustc.edu.cn

-4. Find that paper on [SIGBOVIK](http://sigbovik.org/2021/) and count. (btw it's really funny)
+4. Find that paper on [SIGBOVIK](http://sigbovik.org/2021/) and count it. (btw it's really funny)

 5. Search `IETF Protocol Police` on google and you'll find the answer is `/dev/null`.![](https://catmeowimg.oss-cn-chengdu.aliyuncs.com/img/20211101092314.png)